MLackner/LabVIEW-HDF5-Tools/README.md

 Somewhere is stated that there may be conflicts between UPVI Live HDF5 and h5labview.
 Make sure h5labview is not installed.
 UPVI Live HDF5 does only work on Windows machines.

+## Known Issues

+Can't write into array of strings.

 ## Functionality

 To get an overview of what this does take a look at the following Julia code: